dcc5235/React-Refresher/README.md

 #### 2. Component Architecture

 React works heavily with reusable components that can be copied over to various areas on a page or even into other projects.
 Small components are built and added together to make larger ones.
 Components are created as JavaScript functions that receive a prop (attribute) and returns something that <em>looks like</em> HTML called JSX.
+Each component has one "job" and does it well.

 #### 3. Data Flow